-This bill amends Idaho's probation and parole laws by introducing new provisions for advising felony probationers and parolees about their rights and conditions.
-A new section, 19-2601B, is added to establish that individuals on felony probation must be informed that they waive their constitutional rights under the Fourth Amendment and consent to warrantless searches and seizures by authorized officers.
-The court is required to provide this notice at sentencing, and probation is contingent upon the defendant's written acceptance of these terms.
-Additionally, it is specified that searches or seizures cannot be conducted solely for harassment.
+This bill amends Idaho law to establish new provisions regarding the advisement of felony probationers and parolees about their rights and conditions of probation and parole.
+A new section, 19-2601B, is added to Chapter 26, Title 19, which mandates that individuals placed on felony probation must be informed that they waive their constitutional rights under the Fourth Amendment and consent to warrantless searches and seizures by probation and parole officers.
+The court is required to provide this notice at sentencing, and the defendant must agree to these terms in writing to be eligible for probation.
+Additionally, the bill clarifies that searches or seizures cannot be conducted solely for harassment.

 Statutes affected: Bill Text: 20-1007